Deepan-Karmakar/p5.js-tutorial/Processing-syntax-conversion.md

 ####Basic sketch

 This is the basic setup for a Processing and Processing-JS sketch.
-Note that Processing-JS will also require an empty HTML file that links to the Processing-JS library and your sketch file in the header (see (getting started)[https://github.com/lmccart/processing-js/wiki/Getting-Started]).
+Note that Processing-JS will also require an empty HTML file that links to the Processing-JS library and your sketch file in the header (see [getting started](https://github.com/lmccart/processing-js/wiki/Getting-Started)).

 ```java
 void setup() {